uw-vortex/VORTEX-handbook/12-data-visualization.md

 ## General theme
 For publication quality graphs, we will use these theme settings based on the theme_classic() preset.
 This allows:
-* X- and Y-axis solid black lines
+* X- and Y-axis solid black ;
-* Larger text font and spaced out axis titles
+* Larger text font and spaced out axis titles;
-* Larger margins around the plot
+* Larger margins around the plot;
-* Bottom oriented legend (although this will be moved within the plot borders, depending on the data)
+* Bottom oriented legend (although this will be moved within the plot borders, depending on the data); and,
-* Absence of gridlines, plot borders, titles, or captions
+* Absence of gridlines, plot borders, titles, or captions.

 ```r